 (ii) check random reduced tiles logging in the VDFS VISTA Science Archive.
 The exact number of tiles will be determined by the frequency with which problems occur during the first year of the survey and the verification rate will be adjusted during the following years.
-We select a pipeline reduced tile to be the a basic QC element for our Survey because the raw data contain strong instrument signatures (i.e. gradients and patterns before
+We select a pipeline reduced tile to be the a basic QC element for our Survey because the raw data contain strong instrument signatures (i.e. gradients and patterns before the flat fielding) that might mask real artifacts.
+Our examination aims to discover unusable data due to for example to artifacts and strange patterns produced by the detector, moon ghosts, trailed frames, etc. Some

-&lt;sup>1Designated contact overall with VDFS Management
+1Designated contact overall with VDFS Management